-Sometime early to mid-1967, CSX 3015 was transformed into the “Super Snake” and reclassified as 427 Cobra Semi-Competition (S/C).
+- It was later transformed into the legendary “Super Snake” and reclassified as a 427 Cobra Semi-Competition (S/C) in the late 1960s.

-As history shows, CSX 3015 is one of two Super Snake Cobras built.
-The other being CSX 3303 built for Bill Cosby.
-CSX 3303 was a 1967 427 street car retained by Shelby American as a PR car and then made into a “Super Snake” for Bill Cosby.
-Cosby’s record album titled “200 MPH” attests to the fact of why he only drove it once before returning it to Shelby American.
+CSX3015 holds a place of honor as one of only two Super Snake Cobras ever produced.
+The other, CSX3303, was a 1967 427 street car retained by Shelby American as a promotional vehicle before being transformed into a Super Snake for the renowned entertainer Bill Cosby.
+Cosby’s record album titled “200 MPH” serves as a testament to the incredible power that made him drive the Super Snake only once before returning it to Shelby American.

 This vehicle was sold at Barrett-Jackson’s Scottsdale 2007 auction for $5,500,000 as Lot #1301.